-- Lunch is served each day in the gym. - Parents put money into their children's account that is "withdrawn" when their child eats breakfast or lunch. - Notice will be sent home when your child's account is overdrawn. - Money can be added to your child's account in the morning when the kitchen is open. - Checks should be made out to Fern Ridge Lunch Fund. - Children with food allergies should have a doctor's note on file in the office indicating which items and the degree of severity. - Please do not send soda pop or candy with your child's lunch.
+- Lunch is served each day in the cafeteria. - Notices will be sent home when your child's account is overdrawn. - Money can be added to your child's account in the morning when the kitchen is open. - Checks should be made out to Fern Ridge Lunch Fund. - Children with food allergies should have a doctor's note on file in the office indicating which items and the degree of severity. - Please do not send soda pop or candy with your child's lunch.
 Do not send glass bottles or aluminum cans either. - FRSD contracts with Chartwells to provide food services.
-Concerns related to lunch accounts should be addressed directly with the kitchen at 541-935-3630 before 1:15 p.m.
-Parents can also contact the district director for Chartwells, Violet Lambert at 541-935-8200. - Lunch menus are sent home monthly and are also available online at www.fernridge.k12.or.us
+Concerns related to lunch accounts should be addressed directly with the kitchen either in person or via phone before 1:15 p.m.
+Parents can also contact the district director for Chartwells, Dennis Standers at 541-935-8200, ext.
+1401. - Lunch menus are sent home monthly and are also available online at www.fernridge.k12.or.us